What is Employee Engagement?

 A leader is someone who creates infectious enthusiasm.

 Why is Employee Engagement important?

 With so many job opportunities out there, employees are no longer tied down to one job for the rest of their career.
-If they are not appreciated and acknowledged, it’s a no-brainer that they will definitely go seeking a place that will recognize their efforts.
-Therefore, it’s very important to cultivate a workplace, and a workplace relationship that can retain the best performers.
+If they do not feel appreciated and acknowledged, they will definitely go seeking a place that will recognize their efforts.
+Therefore, it’s very important to cultivate a workplace culture that can retain the best performers.

 1. Foster company culture through the workplace

 The environment where people are, the physical space that they occupy, can have a huge impact on their state of mind.
-This space can be used to inculcate the culture, the values and the beliefs of the organization.
-It can be in the form of decor, the colors and lighting, the kind of furniture and machines used, the floorplan.
+This space can be used to foster the culture, the values and the beliefs of the organization.
+A positive culture can be cultivated in the form of decor, the colors and lighting, the kind of furniture and machines used, the floorplan.
 Everything that’s used to create an office plan has the potential to communicate the company culture to its employees.